mFireworks/RenewableResources/README.md

 Within Minecraft, there's a wide range of blocks and items that have a finite amount within any given world or their renewability is so limited that their renewable method isn't viable.
 This datapack aims to provide a reasonable means of renewability for these items of the game.

-Despite this, there are a handful of items that are still non-renewable.
-This decision was for these specific items because their rarity is what makes them special or there isn't a good implementation method with datapacks that'd provide a reasonable method to obtain such item.

 ## Changes

 ### New Recipes